Blog

 - German shorthair pointers

 It is important to maintain and uphold good hygiene with hypo-allergenic shampoos.
-There are also dog face wipes on the market that can reduce oil buildup and remove dirt.
+Dog face wipes can reduce oil buildup and remove dirt.

-Switch plastic food/water bowls to stainless steel to see if there’s any improvement to the skin.
-Wash blankets and bedding at least weekly, and note other symptoms of food/environmental allergies.
+Switch plastic food/water bowls to stainless steel.
+Wash blankets and bedding weekly, and note other symptoms of food/environmental allergies.

 We encourage you to call us at (210) 696-1700 with any questions about dog acne.
 Our doctors and staff are always here to help at Ten West Bird and Animal Hospital.